Skip to Content

 The day before you plan to winterize, open the fresh water tank’s low point drain and shut off the propane and the electricity to the water heater.

-On the day you’re going to winterize your RV:
+Then, on the day you’re going to winterize your RV:

 1. Dump and flush your black and gray tanks.
 (Following our video instructions here.)
 Leave the gray valve open and your sewer hose connected when finished.